-Curricula are not standards; standards are not curricula.
+Curricula are not standards.
+Standards are not curricula.
 In the debate over the Common Core State Standards, definitions of key terms, particularly “standards” and “curricula,” vary considerably.
-For some, standards and curricula are one and the same.
-For others, standards are a framework by which curricular content is developed.
+For some, standards and curricula are the same.
+For others, standards are a framework by which curricula are developed.

 Simply put, standards reform is not enough to boost student performance.
-Standards are only successful when they are buttressed by content-rich curricula that serve as the basis for classroom instruction in all North Carolina public schools.
+Standards are successful only when they are buttressed by content-rich curricula that serve as the basis for classroom instruction.

 - Currently, the N.C.
-Department of Public Instruction provides curricular resources to teachers without mandating that they adopt any one of them.
-The state supports various online resources and, for districts and charters that opt in, the Home Base suite of instructional resources and assessment item banks.
+Department of Public Instruction provides curriculum resources to teachers without mandating that they adopt any one of them.
+The state supports various online resources and, for districts and charters that opt in, the Home Base suite of instructional resources and test-item banks.

-- A standards, curriculum, and assessment commission should develop a rigorous state developed curriculum.
+- The commission should develop a rigorous state-developed curriculum or adopt a rigorous, independently developed curriculum, such as the Core Knowledge Sequence.
 Prescribing baseline curricular content would provide a more equitable education environment, ensuring that all students, regardless of socioeconomic circumstances, are exposed to the same essential content.
 It would also allow the state to compensate for knowledge and skill deficiencies identified by institutions of higher education, private- and public- sector employers, and other stakeholders.